gulam101/CSS-Responsive-Website/README.md

 ### Constraints:

-I had problems creating the footer because when I tried to use the columns for it, it kept on centering it in a different position.
+I had problems creating the footer because when I tried to use the columns for it, it kept on centring it in a different position.

-Also in a certain height the video seems to overlap other elements and cause the user to scroll to the the webpage/
+Also, in a certain height the video seems to overlap other elements and cause the user to scroll to the webpage.

 ### Improvements:
 - Improvement ID: Footer